ericzji/nginx-openshift-lab/docs/class1/module1/lab03.rst

    |image52|

+   .. note::  Please be aware that the line numbers mentioned in this guide may have changed due to updates or revisions in the code.

    In the same yaml file, we also need to add two annotations to the AWS LoadBalancer service.
 The annonations specify TCP layer 4 proxying: the ELB forwards traffic without modifying the headers.

    .. code-block:: yaml